 From the heart of Hermantown south to Keene Creek Park, this planned section of trail navigates through incredible natural beauty and wonderful residential developments.
 Long known as a place with a balance of natural beauty and access, while still being an incredible place to call home, the North Keene Creek Trail highlights Hermantown in those two areas.

-An initial portion of the North Keene Creek Trail, leading from the park itself north to Morris Thomas Road, is set to open in 2021.
+An initial portion of the North Keene Creek Trail, leading from the park itself north to Morris Thomas Road, opened in 2021.

 SOUTH KEENE CREEK TRAIL